christinetran825/christinetran825.github.io/_posts/2017-09-01-procedural_ruby_part_2.markdown

 [2] pry(main)> exit
 ```

-* In essence, the method call stated above included a block code that ```yield``` applied during its while loop.
-That block of code for the method call can be written like so.
+* In essence, when the code is run and reaches the ```yield``` line, it is going to send whatever that's being passed (in this case, the array) to the block with the method call stated above.

 ```#my_collect(["Tim Jones", "Tom Smith", "Jim Campagno"]) { |name| name.split(" ").first }```